Robert Walser: Robert Walser Center

-The Robert Walser Center, which was officially established in Bern, Switzerland, in 2009, is dedicated to Robert Walser and the first patron of Walser's work and legacy, Carl Seelig.
-Its purpose is to promulgate Walser's life and work as well as to facilitate scholarly research.
-The center is open to both experts and the general public and includes an extensive archive, a research library, temporary exhibition space, and two rooms with several workstations are also available.
-The Center furthermore develops and organizes exhibitions, events, conferences, workshops, publications, and special editions.
-The translation of Robert Walser's works, which the Center both encourages and supports, also represents a key focus.
-In order to fully meet its objectives and responsibilities as a center of excellence, it often collaborates on certain projects with local, national, and international partners as well as universities, schools, theaters, museums, archives, translators, editors, and publishers.
+The Robert Walser Center was officially established in Bern, Switzerland in 2009.
+It is dedicated to the lives and work of Robert Walser and Carl Seelig, who was Walser's first patron and whose estate had created the first Robert Walser Archive on the wishes of Robert's sister Fanny around 1967.
+The Center's purpose is to promulgate Walser's life and work and facilitate scholarly research.
+It is open to both experts and the general public and includes an extensive archive, a research library, exhibition space, and two rooms with several workstations are also available.
+The translation of Walser's works is a key focus.
+The Center also develops exhibitions, events, conferences, workshops, and publications.
+To meet its objectives and responsibilities as an institution, it often collaborates on projects with local, national, and international partners as well as universities, schools, theaters, museums, archives, translators, editors, and publishers.